Creating an awesome place to work

 In 2019 we published our Skills Tap report, written in partnership with the Social Mobility Pledge.
 The report details how we have put apprenticeships at the heart of our long-term business strategy.

-These areas of reduced opportunities as know as social mobility cold spots.
+These areas of reduced opportunities are known as social mobility cold spots.

 A third of the nation’s social mobility cold spots are in the communities we serve, so we have a great chance to make a real difference and create opportunities that otherwise wouldn’t be there.